 Certain rules and standards governing personal conduct are essential to our ability to perform our jobs.
-Early Head Start/Heat Start employees must abide by the SOC, which are outlined in MCISD's Administrative Guidelines 3120E and 4120E.
 Failure to adhere to these rules and standards will result in disciplinary action.
 Discipline will be applied according to a progressive scale of severity and may be initiated at any place on the scale depending on the severity of the offense and the employee's previous record.
-See Appendix, Attachment G.